javierta13/TriviaGame/README.md

     Use these commands in the terminal to get vagrant up and getting ssh working sudo vagrant up
         sudo vagrant ssh
+    Use these commands in the terminal to halt the ssh and vagrant sudo halt
+        sudo vagrant halt

 ##Starting redis
     Use this command to start redis
         $HOME/redis/src/redis-server